-I think sunglasses are the only makeup I’m responsible enough to not forget to put on my face daily.
+I think sunglasses are the only makeup I’m responsible enough not to forget to put on my face daily.
 I always choose a cat eye shape, and no matter how diminutive in height but interesting in shape a pair can get, you will find me in the most classic trend of it all— something new your eyes saw over and over and over again until it became a classic in our age.

-That was the case when I cried over the Lotila, I cried and I got it because I knew it will be a classic— means a piece that will serve you more than two seasons—and I wear it as my daily-removable-eyeliner till this day.
+That was the case when I cried over the Lotila, I cried, and I got it because I knew it will be a classic— means a piece that will serve you more than two seasons—and I wear it as my daily-removable-eyeliner till this day.

 I also fell in love with a similar shape seasons ago on one of the Parda catwalks.
 Which got me thinking, why am I falling over and over again for the same style?

 We ride together but are we gonna die together?
 I feel that my eyes want different things.
 They want to experience love with different pairs.